codedance/Retaliation/README.md

 ***
 > <em>Retaliation brought us the productivity improvement pair-programming promised but
 > could never deliver!
-We've seen a 22.871% decrease in build breakage since its
+We've seen a 13.37% decrease in build breakage since its
 > implementation.</em>
 >
 >    **Will, Chief Code Hacker**
 ***
 > <em>Does what it says on the box.
-We've seen improvements and we haven't even installed it
+I've seen improvements in my team and we haven't even
-> yet!
-Just the shear threat has kicked my team's coders into line.</em>
+> installed it yet!
+Just the shear threat has kicked my team's coding into line.</em>
 >
 >    **Tom, Head Code Captain**
 ***
 > <em>Honestly, would you work in a dev team with a Lava Lamp build notifier?
 What next?
 > Nyan Cat mouse mats?
-Real coders work under the treat of Retaliation!</em>
+Real coders work under the threat of Retaliation!</em>
 >
 >    **Matt, Coding Machine**
 ***